EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 {{< styles >}}

 But I believe that, while AI has amazing capabilities, it is far from revolutionizing the world and achieving the full automation expected by the general public in the short term.
 AI is awesome, but it's overhyped.

+And I'm not alone in this, even a big company like Apple stepped out of the AI race, details in its paper [The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf#?)

+Maybe intelligence is not possible without consciousness, like Penrose and John [Searle's chinese room experiment]({{< ref path="/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.md" lang="en" >}}) states.

-{{< figure src="images/meme-ai-is-this.jpg" class="md-local-image" alt="Meme mocking the capabilities of AI" >}}
+{{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1755670736/Sam-altman-sees-an-ai-bubble_rx7hdu.png" class="md-local-image" alt="Meme Sam Altman sees an AI bubble" >}}

+Even [Sam Altman sees an AI bubble](https://www.cnbc.com/2025/08/18/openai-sam-altman-warns-ai-market-is-in-a-bubble.html), according to the media:

+> “Are we in a phase where investors as a whole are overexcited about AI?
+My opinion is yes.
+Is AI the most important thing to happen in a very long time?
+My opinion is also yes,”

+And I totally agree with him.

 ## Is the AI bubble finally bursting out?